 In 1494 Columbus discovered Jamaica and set foot on this part of the Island.
-Now it is time for you to discover this this relaxing island yourself.
+Now it is time for you to discover this relaxed city yourself.

-In Montego Bay you can find nice accommodations and a buzzling street (Gloucester Avenue) with many bars and restaurants where you can eat the famous Jerk foods.
+In Montego Bay, you can find nice accommodations and a buzzing street (Gloucester Avenue) with many bars and restaurants where you can eat the famous Jerk foods.

 Tip!
-Go for a drink to Jamaican Bobsled Cafe
+Go for a drink to the famous Jamaican Bobsled Cafe

-After Montego Bay it’s time to visit the Bob Marley Museum at Nine Miles.
-The ride through the mountains is gorgeous and I am still wondering how it is possible that such great man was born (and laid to rest) in such remote place.
+After Montego Bay, it’s time to visit the Bob Marley Museum at Nine Miles.
+The ride through the mountains is gorgeous and I am still wondering how it is possible that such a great man was born (and laid to rest) in such remote place.

-If you are a fan of this great Jamaican reggae legend (who isn’t?), than this is a must-visit where you can find the mausoleum and see the ‘rock pillow’ in Rasta colors and many photos of his life and career.
+If you are a fan of this great Jamaican reggae legend (who isn’t?), then this is a must-visit where you can find the mausoleum and see the ‘rock pillow’ in Rasta colours and many photos of his life and career.